 If your loved one’s injuries develop into a legal case, please know that I and my firm represent nursing home abuse and neglect cases on a contingency fee basis, meaning that there is no fee unless a recover it obtained.

 When care falls short and results in life-threatening injury, abuse, or wrongful death, the injured and their families need a strong advocate.
 I and my firm are committed to making a difference by holding corporations accountable for providing essential care, supervision, and safety to nursing home residents.

-We represent many types of nursing home and assisted living care abuse or neglect cases:
+As a nursing home abuse law firm, we represent many types of nursing home and assisted living care abuse or neglect cases: